How Do I Know If My Tooth Nerve Is Inflamed/Infected?

 Bacteria in a root canalled tooth and their waste toxins do not stay local.
 They can travel through the lymphatic system and to surrounding tissues/bone as well as through the blood stream, reaching any organ, gland, or tissue.
 Nearly every chronic degenerative disease has been linked (not necessarily caused by, but certainly linked) to root canalled teeth: heart disease, kidney disease, arthritis/joint/rheumatic diseases, neurological diseases (including ALS, MS, Alzheimer’s), autoimmune diseases (Lupus and more), breast and prostate cancer.

 It is not possible to predict how long a root canalled tooth, which is a dead organ (no blood flow), will remain neutral.
 Status is affected by such factors as oral and systemic pH, stress level, nutrition, fatigue, illness, trauma, oxidative stress, oral galvanic levels, etc. Even if a tooth does not clinically re-infect, bacteria in accessory canals can cause systemic issues, immediately or eventually.
+Re-infection can be silent and undetectable on a 2-D radiograph.

 So Now What?

 Provided you do not have a condition listed above, you might view a root canal as a “get-you-by” procedure . . . maybe you are not emotionally ready to lose a tooth, or maybe the tooth provides an anchor for a bridge you are not ready to sacrifice; maybe you are mid orthodontic treatment, or maybe current replacement options for a front tooth are unacceptable, etc. Confer with your healthcare provider.
 Patients who choose a root canal usually do so as a temporary measure, with the expectation that dentistry will progress.
-If you do choose a root canal, ask your healthcare provider to check the status of the tooth yearly.
+If you do choose a root canal, ask your healthcare provider to check the status of the tooth periodically.
 Ozone treatment may assist in neutral root canal maintenance as can regular oil pulling (see page on oil pulling).
 Again, consult your healthcare provider.

 NOTE: When a root canalled tooth does re-infect, we strongly recommend extraction.
 Dentistry can re-treat a re-infected root canal and temporarily remove symptoms, BUT we always recommend against re-treatment of a re-infected root canal for the sake of your health.